 Now that process documentation is clear, the next is to identify the need for process documentation.
 Why do we need to document business processes?
 Here are some compelling reasons why businesses must invest time, effort, and money in process documentation.

-when a new member is onboarded to the team, training on the processes followed must be provided to the new joiner.
-When processes are not documented properly, there are chances that important details or tasks may be missed out.
+When a new member is onboarded to the team, training on the processes followed must be provided to the new joiner.
+When processes are not documented properly, there are chances that important details or tasks may be missed.
 Business process documentation is an excellent solution for smooth member onboarding.
-Having a reference document helps new joiners to understand the company culture and sync with the company’s vision.
+Having a reference document helps new joiners understand the company culture and sync with the company’s vision.

 Business Documentation Methods